igoham/CISSP/Misc_Questions.md

 **Enticement vs entrapment**

 **Common code review techniues?**

-**Need to review the incident response phases** **Review the following pen test types**
+**Need to review the incident response phases**
+- Detection
+- Response
+    - assemble the team
+    - Analysis
+- Mitigation
+    - The goal of mitigation is to prevent or reduce any further damage from this incident so that you can begin to recover and remediate.
+A proper mitigation strategy buys the incident response team time for a proper investigation and determination of the incident’s root cause.
+- Reporting
+- Recovery
+- Lessons Learned

+**Review the following pen test types**
 - White / Crystal bic
 - Blackbox
 - gray box

 **How to test coverate computed**

+    (A) the total lines of code in the piece of software you are testing, and (B) the number of lines of code all test cases currently execute, and Find (B divided by A) multiplied by 100 – this will be your test coverage %.

+- Formula = (A * B) * 100 = coverage%
+    - (650 / 1000) * 100 = 65%

 **Research Cali online priv protection act**

 **Looks up FTP ports**
+20 - data plane
+21 - control plane
+22 - ssh
+23 - telnet

 **OWASP top 10 2020**

 **Attacks against RSA**